 prometheus-legacy.ord1.coreweave.com | Historical metrics data collected before October 21, 2024 |

-Query the current endpoint first (for example observe.coreweave.com), because it is faster.
-If the result has significant gaps for dates before October 21, 2024, run the same PromQL query against https://prometheus-legacy.ord1.coreweave.com using the same Authorization: Bearer [API-ACCESS-TOKEN] header.
+Query the current endpoint first (for example, observe.coreweave.com), because it’s faster.
+If the result has gaps for dates before October 21, 2024, run the same PromQL query against https://prometheus-legacy.ord1.coreweave.com with the same Authorization: Bearer [API-ACCESS-TOKEN] header.

 Query logs